.k8s Loading last commit info...

 docker push your-registry/cm-webhook-cloudns:latest

-Then update the image: field in .k8s/resources.yaml to point to your registry before deploying.
+Then update the image: field in .k8s/deployment.yaml to point to your registry before deploying.

 To use the Let's Encrypt staging environment while testing, replace the server URL with: